 "Welcome to another 8-hour day chained to that machine."

-which words are most frequently typed,
+most frequently words typed,

 The first word I put in the database was "the"